Dishpit/Embr/omegalang.com/docs/language-reference/functions.md

 All functions in Omega have a return type.
 If a function doesn't return anything, then its return type is void.

+## Calling Functions

+Functions can be called by just referring to the name of the function, followed by a pair of parentheses that contain any applicable arguments.
+For example: `my_func(420, 69);`

 ### Syntax

 The basic syntax for defining a function in Omega is as follows: